silvus/dotfiles/app/.textadept/textadept/doc/api.md

 <a id="lexer.Rules"></a>

-### Rules
+#### Rules

 Programming languages have grammars, which specify valid token structure.
 For example, comments usually cannot appear within a string.
 Grammars consist of rules, which are simply combinations of tokens.
-Recall from the lexer template the `_rules` table, which defines all the rules used by the lexer
+Recall from the lexer template the [`lexer.add_rule()`](#lexer.add_rule) call, which adds a rule to the lexer's
 grammar:

-    M._rules = {
-      {'whitespace', ws},
-    }
+    lex:add_rule('whitespace', ws)

-Each entry in a lexer's `_rules` table consists of a rule name and its associated pattern.
-Rule names are completely arbitrary and serve only to identify and distinguish between different rules.
-Rule order is important: if text does not match the first rule, the lexer tries the second rule, and so on.
-This simple grammar says to match whitespace tokens under a rule named "whitespace".
+Each rule has an associated name, but rule names are completely arbitrary and serve only to identify and distinguish between different rules.
+Rule order is
+important: if text does not match the first rule added to the grammar, the lexer tries to match the second rule added, and so on.
+Right now this lexer simply matches whitespace tokens under a rule named "whitespace".

-To illustrate the importance of rule order, here is an example of a simplified Lua grammar:
+To illustrate the importance of rule order, here is an example of a simplified Lua lexer:

-    M._rules = {
-      {'whitespace', ws},
-      {'keyword', keyword},
-      {'identifier', identifier},
-      {'string', string},
-      {'comment', comment},
-      {'number', number},
-      {'label', label},
-      {'operator', operator},
-    }
+    lex:add_rule('whitespace', token(lexer.WHITESPACE, ...))
+    lex:add_rule('keyword', token(lexer.KEYWORD, ...))
+    lex:add_rule('identifier', token(lexer.IDENTIFIER, ...))
+    lex:add_rule('string', token(lexer.STRING, ...))
+    lex:add_rule('comment', token(lexer.COMMENT, ...))
+    lex:add_rule('number', token(lexer.NUMBER, ...))
+    lex:add_rule('label', token(lexer.LABEL, ...))
+    lex:add_rule('operator', token(lexer.OPERATOR, ...))

 Note how identifiers come after keywords.
 In Lua, as with most programming languages, the characters allowed in keywords and identifiers are in the same set (alphanumerics plus underscores).
-If the lexer specified the "identifier" rule before the "keyword" rule, all keywords would match identifiers and thus incorrectly highlight as identifiers instead of keywords.
+If the lexer added the "identifier" rule before the "keyword" rule, all keywords would match identifiers and thus incorrectly highlight as identifiers instead of keywords.
 The same idea applies to function, constant, etc. tokens that you may want to distinguish